dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - MPC optimizes a trajectory over a short, finite horizon due to immense cost of long-horizon planning.
 - MPC can be extended to approximate globally optimal solutions by using a terminal value function that estimates discounted return beyond the planning horizon
 - However, obtaining an accurate model and value function can be challenging
+- TD-MPC is data-driven MPC using a task-oriented latent dynamics model and terminal value function learned jointly by temporal difference learning.
 -